Plants

 Native Trees

-During the Quincentennial year, we thought back 500 years and imagined the trees that stood on these shores to greet Columbus in 1503!
+Think back over 500 years and imagine the trees that stood on these shores to greet Columbus in 1503.
 Archeologists tell us that there were no people here until then, so the forests were truly untouched until that time.

 Come with us on our weekend “bush-walks” and get to know your native trees!
 We were honored to have Dr. George Proctor, author of Flora of the Cayman Islands and Dr. Tracy Comock, head of the Natural History Division at the Institute of Jamaica join us for several fascinating walks.